Biodiversity, agriculture and free-range hens in the PV park

 November 2025

-Juliusburg-Krukow Biodiversity PV Park
+Juliusburg-Krukow biodiversity PV park

 First, the facts about electricity: Vattenfall is building a biodiversity PV park with an installed capacity of around 80 MWp on a total area of 74 hectares.
-In purely mathematical terms, this will enable more than 30,000 households to be supplied with emission-free electricity and save approximately 67,000 tonnes of CO2 per year.
+In purely mathematical terms, this will enable more than 30,000 households to be supplied with emission-free electricity and save around 67,000 tonnes of CO2 per year.

 And now to the biological facts: A particular focus of the project is on promoting biodiversity, which will go far beyond the minimum legal requirements.
 Vattenfall has therefore commissioned Game Conservancy Deutschland e.V. to provide biological support for the project and collect extensive data.